Amanda-Vatne/CIS406/README.md

-# CIS406
-//Just a collection of 406 projects.
+Just a collection of Java projects.
 Each file is named for the project in question